 “With Visix, you control all the content, with no monthly rental fees.
 One of the driving reasons behind our purchase was its advertised compatibility with our scheduling software – CollegeNET R25.”
-Catholic University purchased AxisTV Professional and three channel players to start them off.
+Catholic University purchased AxisTV and three media players to start them off.
 “We only managed to get the basics up and running in time for the Pope’s visit,” says Pettit, “but he and other high-ranking officials did see welcome messages on our screens.
 Guests were also guided by wayfinding messages on the displays.”
-Since then, they have added another three channel players, including one that drives content to the campus television network, shown in the new student housing.
+Since then, they have added more players, including one that drives content to the campus television network, shown in student housing.

 Catholic University now has displays on every floor, in lobbies and next to the restaurant/dining facility.
 Screens show student events, building hours, dining information and a weather ticker.
 “Students generate a significant amount of the content.
 We’ve set up student organization accounts as well, so they can use AxisTV while we retain approval rights.”

 In addition to AxisTV, Catholic University uses bulletin boards, easels, and large banners in the three-story Atrium.
 “We look at digital signage as a method for enhancing traditional media.”
 Content is created using PowerPoint and AxisTV’s built-in tools – much of it by Kim Parrott, Administrative Assistant, with Pettit and the student staff also contributing.